ngaox/ngaox/README.md

 # Description

-This repository contains several npm packages that are published under the scope `@ngaox` wich are tools & libraries to speed up and facilitate developing web apps.
+This repository contains several npm packages that are published under the scope `@ngaox` which are tools & libraries to speed up and facilitate developing web apps.

 | package                               | description                                                                                              | Docs                     |
 | ------------------------------------- | -------------------------------------------------------------------------------------------------------- | ------------------------ |